martinvonz/jj/docs/tutorial.md

 arguments.
 We will generally prefer change IDs because they stay the same when the commit is rewritten.

-By default, `jj log` list your local commits, with some remote commits added for context.
+By default, `jj log` lists your local commits, with some remote commits added for context.
 The `~` indicates that the commit has parents that are not included in the graph.
-We can use the `-r` flag to select a different set of revisions we want to list.
+We can use the `-r` flag to select a different set of revisions to list.
 The flag accepts a ["revset"](revsets.md), which is an expression in a simple language for specifying revisions.
 For example, `@` refers to the working-copy commit, `root` refers to the root commit, `branches()` refers to all commits pointed to by branches.
 We can combine expressions with `|` for union, `&` for intersection and `~` for difference.
+For
-For example:
+example:
 ```shell script
 $ jj log -r '@ | root | branches()'
 @ f39aeb1a0200 martinvonz@google.com 2021-05-23 23:10:27.000 -07:00 192b456b024b